10 Ways Your Body Will Thank You For Getting Sober

 Alcohol and other drugs significantly impact your body’s organs, especially the heart.
 Substances put an undue strain on the heart, making it less efficient.
 Many substances can even cause heart disease.

-Getting sober, however, is a great step towards improving your heart health.
+Getting sober, however, is a great step toward improving your heart health.

 Benefit #4: You Have More Energy

-Poor quality sleep, lack of nutrients, and the mental health problems associated with addiction all cause low energy.
+Poor quality sleep, lack of nutrients, and common mental health problems associated with addiction all cause low energy.
 Sobriety, improved sleep, and a better mental state can give you more energy.
 With all the newfound time and energy of sobriety, you may begin exploring new hobbies.
-I know I did!

 Benefit #5: Your Immunity Improves

 Alcohol and other drugs deplete the nutrients you might otherwise absorb in food.
 You’re then more prone to illness, like colds and flu.
-In active addiction, I suffered from colds regularly.
+When your body is stronger and more capable, it’s easier for it to ward off illness.

 Benefit #6: Your Mind Gets Healthier

 Drugs and alcohol drastically impact your mental health.
 Addiction can cause anxiety, depression, and even schizophrenia.
-Recovery helps to even out brain chemistry over time.
+Recovery helps to even out your brain chemistry over time.
 Soon, you may begin to feel less anxious or depressed.
+You may be more likely to get treatment for any co-occurring mental health conditions that accompanied your addiction so you can reclaim the quality of life you deserve.

 Addiction wreaks havoc on your brain chemistry.
-After some time in recovery, your endorphins and dopamine levels have a better chance to start functioning normally.
+After some time in recovery, your endorphins and dopamine levels have a better chance of functioning normally.

 Benefit #7: Your Skin Improves

 Alcohol and other drugs can cause noticeable skin damage.
 You may get bags under the eyes, have broken capillaries, and break out in acne.
-In recovery, you’re more likely to form a skincare routine, eat more nutritious food, and drink significantly more water — all of which improve skin health.
+When you stop drinking or using drugs, the absence of those substances can cause your skin to improve.
+In recovery, you’re also more likely to form a skincare routine, eat more nutritious food, and drink significantly more water — all of which improve skin health.

 Benefit #8: Your Relationships Improve